MAIF/otoroshi/demos/relay/readme.md

 ![network-map](./relay.png)

+in this demo, we do not use a replicated datastore. otoroshi leader instance are located in their own zone network but also have access to another network where a redis instance is deployed.

 ## Build otoroshi

 to be able to run the demo, you need to build an otoroshi jar file first.
 Once created, copy the jar file in the `otoroshi` folder